|

 1996, apparatus

+tractor-drawn trailer.
 Upon completion, is parked on south side of fire station.
 For

-moving, tractor is requested from Airport Authority (January-February,
+moving, tractor is requested from Airport Authority.
+(January-February,

 1996) oh

-1996, air taxi
+1996, air taxi experiences

-experiences nose-gear collapse upon landing.
-Nine persons
+nose-gear collapse upon landing.
+Nine persons uninjured

-landing gear indicator lights are indicated, indicating that the main
+lights are indicated, indicating that the main gear is extended and

-gear is extended and locked, but the nose gear light is extinguished.
+locked, but the nose gear light is extinguished.
+The light in the

-The light in the gear handle is off, indicating that the system is
+gear handle is off, indicating that the system is functioning

-Subsequent examination reveals intermittently operating extend
+examination reveals intermittently operating extend solenoid in nose

-solenoid in nose gear selector value.
-(April 1,
+gear selector value.
+(April 1, 1996) ntsb

 1996, Raleigh